gomorpheus/morpheus-apidoc/source/includes/_apps.md

-max | 25 | Max number of results to return offset | 0 | Offset of records you want to load name | null | Filter by name phase | null | Filter by wildcard search of name and description lastUpdated | null | Date filter, restricts query to only load apps updated  timestamp is more recent or equal to the date specified
+max | 25 | Max number of results to return offset | 0 | Offset of records you want to load name | null | Filter by name phrase | null | Filter by wildcard search of name and description lastUpdated | null | Date filter, restricts query to only load apps updated  timestamp is more recent or equal to the date specified

 ## Get a Specific App